-- Since December 2018, Visiting Postdoctoral Scholar, University of Pennsylvania, Department of Chemical and Biomolecular Engineering
+- Since September 2019, Postdoctoral Scholar, University of Pennsylvania, Department of Chemical and Biomolecular Engineering

 - March 2018, Ph.
 D. in Chemical and Biomolecular Engineering, Korean Advanced Institute of Science and Technology (KAIST), South Korea